Apprentice and Trainee Rights

 The Victorian Government has a range of guides and resources about apprenticeships and traineeships in Victoria.

-The Federal Government's apprenticeships and traineeships scheme (formerly New Apprenticeships).
+The Federal Government's apprenticeships and traineeships scheme.